The 12 Best Free VST Plugins Every Musician Should Have

-Camel Audio stopped distributing CamelCrusher after Apple acquired them, but the original version of the plugin is still freely available from third party VST sites.
+Camel Audio stopped distributing CamelCrusher after Apple acquired it, but the original version of the plugin is still freely available from third party VST sites.

 8. Glitchmachines Hysteresis

-Glitchmachines make VST plugins and packs for those who love modern, sci-fi sounds.
+Glitchmachines makes free VST plugins and packs for those who love modern, sci-fi sounds.
 Hysteresis is a delay unit with a difference.
 Its primary design is to take any input sound and morph it in a variety of crazy ways—often leaving sounding radically different to the source sound.

 While this VST will primarily be of interest to electronic music producers, the plugin can also be tamed to give more standard delay effects too.
 As with all of Glitchmachines VSTs, things get really interesting when you spend a little time in their documentation learning superuser tricks.